heshdotcc/wormhole-vaa-observer/microservices/backend/README.md

 - A repository pattern with a facade for future storage extensibility.
 - A health-check, liveness, and readiness endpoints for the backend lifecycle hooks.

-View the Technology ADR to explore decisions beyond the chosen technologies.
+See the [Technology ADR](../../documentation/ADR-01-TECHNOLOGY.md) and related docs for decisions beyond the chosen technologies.

 ## Project Structure